Waidthaler/xapi/README.md

 ### Handlers

-Of course, xapi does nothing without adding your own handler files.
+Of course, xpapi does nothing without adding your own handler files.
 A handler is simply a module that exports an array of handler objects.
 Here's an example:

 ```javascript